-- The requested ATP level and funding requirements by phase and year - A Project Information Document (PID) signed by the engineering manager and the REM - The REM completes the portion of the PID that describes the environmental status of the project, including class of action and reevaluation status.

-- A project map showing the limits and approximate length of the project - A detailed budget for the authorization request
+- The requested ATP level and funding requirements by phase and year - A Project Information Document (PID) signed by the engineering manager and the REM - o The REM completes the portion of the PID that describes the environmental status of the project. - For the first PDA, the NEPA Manager makes a COA determination prior to the REM signing the PID, unless more data is required to recommend a COA (see EPM Section 2.3). - o For subsequent PDAs requiring REM approval, an environmental status is supported with an environmental document or re-evaluation (EPM Chapter 6). - A project map showing the limits and approximate length of the project - A detailed budget for the authorization request